On the Secret Protection Problem in Discrete-Event Systems: Complexity of Indicator-SPP

 To complete the construction, we define the cost and clearance functions uniformly by setting $c(a) = 1$ and $\gamma(a) = 1$ for every event $a \in \Sigma$, meaning that all events in $\A$ are protectable.
-The security requirement function is defined by setting $\ell(f_1) = 1$ and $\ell(f_2)=n+r+1$, while all the other states have security requirement zero.
+The security requirement function is defined by setting $\ell(f_1) = 1$ and $\ell(f_2)=r+1$, while all the other states have security requirement zero.
+Finally, we set $W=2r+n$.